Snowplow: History

 The first snow plows were horse-drawn wedge-plows made of wood.
 The earliest reference found by the Oxford English Dictionary was written in 1792 in a description of New Hampshire:

 When a deep snow has obstructed the roads, they are in some places opened by an instrument called a snow plough.
 It is made of planks, in a triangular form, with two side boards to turn the snow out on either hand.

 With the advent of rail travel and later, the automobile, a number of inventors set about to improve existing snow plows.
 In the US, the "snow-clearer" is said to have been patented as early as the 1840s, for railways.
 The first snow plow ever built specifically for use with motor equipment was in 1913.
-It was manufactured by Good Roads Machinery in Kennett Square, PA. and was designed to meet the exacting requirements outlined by engineers of the New York City Street Cleaning Bureau.
+It was manufactured by Good Roads Machinery in Kennett Square, Pennsylvania, and was designed to meet the requirements outlined by engineers of the New York City Street Cleaning Bureau.
 Good Roads is therefore unofficially credited as the originator of the modern snow plow, though their horse drawn steel blade road graders were used to clear roads of snow as early as the company's founding in 1878 under their original name American Road Machinery.
-Good Roads patented the first four-wheel grader in 1889 thus making it the first pull grading apparatus patented in the United States.
-Unlike most early snow plow manufacturers, Good Roads continues to manufacture snow removal equipment today under the name Good Roads Godwin, now located in Dunn, North Carolina.
-In the early 1920s Good Roads often advertised in The American City magazine that "...three out of every four snow plows in use throughout the whole United States are Good Roads Champions."
-By the mid-1920s Good Roads was manufacturing snow plows of various shapes and sizes for use on a wide variety of motorized equipment.
-Other snow plow manufactures began to follow suit as motorized plows were proven more efficient than other methods of snow removal.